waldrain/waldrain.github.io/moniwonig.md

 2023-03-13 2h transported the 22 esche rugeli by bicycle, no electro, pure manual labour, 4 trips, 0.1 m3 per trip 2023-03-15 2h stacked the 21 rugeli oak from 2023-01-16 and the 22 rugeli esche from 2023-03-13 separately beside sauna,
   1 x 2 x 0.45 m = ca. 1 festmeter
+2023-03-30 1h sawed another dead esche lying across and blocking the path on the top of the hill:
+  8 rugeli a 75 cm length and 30-35 cm diameter &rarr; 6 m height &rarr; 0.5 festmeter

 ## strassenlicht